briandfoy/briandfoy.github.io/_posts/2004-07-20-brians-guide-to-solving-any-perl-problem.md

 You have been staring at the computer screen, so maybe a different medium will let you look at things in a new way.
 Try looking at a print-out of your program.

+### Try working on something else

+There are probably other things you need to work on within the same  project.
+Perhaps paying attention to other items in your to-do list gives you some ideas.

 ### Have you watched *Last Week Tonight*?

 Seriously.
 Perhaps you do not like John Oliver, so choose something else.
 Take a break.
 Stop thinking about the problem for a bit and let your mind relax.
 Come back to the problem later and the fix may become immediately apparent.